Moderat Likvidation: Biography

 In 1982, in the line-up with Stefan Elfgren (drums) and Clifford "Cliff" Lundberg (bass), they made the first recording of the song "Nitad".
 The band considered that first version a rough demo, but it was this version that got broadcast on Swedish national radio, which led to instant "fame" for the band.
 The song is also noteworthy as it captures the Swedish D-beat trend in a nutshell.
 Together with Anti Cimex, Moderat Likvidation was the first Swedish band to pick the beat up, and use it on many of their tracks, although Moderat Likvidation never totally went into the D-beat genre, staring themselves blind at Discharge as many others, but tried to stick to the development of their own sound as well.
 Nevertheless, "Nitad", when it came, was the fastest, most brutal D-beat song recorded in Sweden, and Europe.
 It was in Malmö where the notion and expression D-beat first was coined.
 Before Malmö 1982, no one used the word.
 This word was in Swedish (D-takt) but it spread, first throughout Sweden and then, transformed into English, all over the world.

 After their breakthrough with "Nitad", the band went through a transformation where Fjalle left the band to be replaced by Thomas "Tobbe" Sjöberg on the lead vocals.
 In this line-up they recorded and commercially released the self-titled 7-inch EP Moderat Likvidation, later commonly referred to as the "Nitad EP", since the first song on the EP was the rerecorded version of the song (even faster it may be added).
 Together with Tobbe, they also recorded and released the cassette Anti Fag Music (Ägg Tapes, 1983), which led to a lot of discussions and misunderstandings about their political convictions.
 The title of the release as well as the title song "Anti Fag" has nothing to do with not liking homosexuals.
 It was just a play with words and something silly and nonsensical to say - hence funny -, which becomes clear to anyone who knows Swedish and reads the lyrics of the song.
 The song was written in the studio and references Johnny Bodes Bordellmammans visor.

 Both these recordings were made in the fall of 1983.
 But whereas the cassette was released shortly after, the EP had to wait until spring 1984 to be released, due to lack of finances.
 They had to pay everything themselves, and as they were all unemployed, it took some time for them to raise the money.
-There weren't any organized raw punk labels around in Sweden at that time so bands had to do it themselves, which is what punk is all about anyway.
+There weren't any organized raw punk labels around in Sweden at that time so bands had to do it themselves.
 The EP is therefore released on their own label Kuknacke Records.